Startive/GDBrowser-2.11/README.md

-hi.. uh, please use this version of node: https://nodejs.org/download/release/v17.9.1/ because the latest one just does not work and I wish it was stated in the original GD Browser, but this is cologne we are talking about.
+hi.. uh, please use this version of node: https://nodejs.org/download/release/v17.9.1/ if you are going to install all the dependencies from this repository. this is because the latest one just does not work and I wish it was stated in the original GD Browser, but this is cologne we are talking about.

 # GDBrowser